-- (1) Completion of requirements for unclassified graduate standing in the college.
-(2) A minimum grade point average of 2.5 in all undergraduate work taken for the bachelor's degree. - (3) Completion of the Graduate Aptitude Test described above. - (4) Satisfactory completion of the minimum requirements of the division or department, including an appropriate major or its equivalent and the additional departmental qualifying examinations or requirements as described in Part Three of this bulletin under the major field of concentration.
+(3) Completion of the Graduate Aptitude Test described above.
+(4) Satisfactory completion of the minimum requirements of the division or department, including an appropriate major or its equivalent and the additional departmental qualifying examinations or requirements as described in Part Three of this bulletin under the major field of concentration.
+Admission to the Graduate Division with regular graduate standing does not necessarily imply that the student will be advanced to candidacy for a graduate degree or a graduate credential.